When you’re faced with seemingly endless meetings, deadlines, and emails, something’s gotta give. For most of us, that thing is R&R.

 With that in mind, Skyscanner is your new best friend.
 Enter your starting location and dates, then for the destination, click “Everywhere.”
 The site will pull up a list of flights in order of cost.
 Google Flights offers a similar “Everywhere” service, plus a handy feature to filter results based on the type of trip you’re in the mood for, from ecotourism to culture.
 If you’re feeling super spontaneous, the app GTFO (Get the Flight Out) offers up round-trip tickets leaving that night or the following morning.

 Twitter is also a must.
 Follow @JetBlueCheeps, where the airline famously tweets about their killer, eleventh-hour sales; @TheFlightDeal for a round-up of travel bargains that come in at $.06 per mile or less; and @airfarewatchdog, which publishes deals from all airlines.
 (Just be ready to act quickly—these get swooped up fast.)

 Of course, avoiding air travel altogether may be the most economical option.
 “Use a website like Fuel Economy to estimate the cost of your trip and figure out whether it’s cheaper to fly or drive,” says Kristina Portillo, founder of Business Travel Life.
-Considering that national gas prices average just $2.15, a $0.48 drop from last year, your wallet may be voting for the open road.

 The Roadtrippers app can help you out by suggesting sample itineraries and cool stops along the way, themed trips like movie filming locations or guides to haunted places and decent roadside lodgings within your price range.